 =CLINGON:MAKE-OPTION= when defining our options?

-And we will again update our =TOP-LEVEL/COMMAND= definition, this time
+We again update our =TOP-LEVEL/COMMAND= definition, this time

-with our handler included.
+with our handler included:

 #+begin_src lisp